pachterlab/FGP_2023/README.md

 The notebooks are arranged as follows:

 - moments.ipynb: Calculate transcriptome and chromatin-state moments and compare to simluated results for a two-gene system.
+Reproduces Figure S5.
 - distinguishability_simulation.ipynb: Fit our biophysical model to simulated results and compare parameter identifiability for different modalities.
+Reproduces Figure 5.
 - noise.ipynb: Illustration of technical noise implementation.
+Reproduces Figure S4.
 - loci_statistics.ipynb: Perform exploratory data analysis of ATAC-seq data.
 Plot site-site correlations and means.
+Reproduces panels in Figure 2, and Figures S1-S3.
 - BIC_analysis.ipynb: Fit models with peak-peak correlations to ATAC data and compare Bayesian Information Criteria with a simple model without correlations.
+Reproduces panels in Figures 3 and 4.
 - toy_systems.ipynb: Illustrate toy systems which have transcript correlations greater than chromatin site correlations.
+Reproduces panels in Figure S7.

 The following scripts contain helper functions arranged as follows: